jamhed/anki/README.md

 This Anki Tool
 ==============

-Anki tools.
 Allows to import Google Translate phrasebook to AnkiWeb account.
 You need to have a Google account with login/password and Anki Web account with login/password.

 Usage
 =====